 Man, woman commit suicide in Delhi's Mayur Vihar

-A man and a woman allegedly killed themselves by consuming poisonous substance in east Delhi's Mayur Vihar, officials said on Tuesday.
-During enquiry, it was found that both of them were in a love relationship, but the woman had married someone else six months ago, they said.
+A man and a woman allegedly committed suicide by consuming poisonous substance in Mayur Vihar area, police said on Tuesday.
+According to the police the deceased have been identified as Priyanka (22) and Nishant (20), both residents of Khoda, who were allegedly in love.
+However, the girl was married to someone else six months back.

-However, no suicide note was found from them, the officials said.
-Gazipur police station had received information on a call at 7.15 pm on Monday that a man and a woman in their early twenties have consumed some poisonous substance in Safeda park, Mayur Vihar phase three, they said.

-Deputy Commissioner of Police (East) Jasmeet Singh said the two were immediately rushed to a hospital, but they died during treatment on Tuesday morning.
-Inquest proceedings have been initiated and bodies will be handed over to the respective families after post-mortem, police said.
+"Yesterday evening at about 7.15 pm a PCR call was received in Gazipur Police Station that a boy and girl have consumed some poisonous substance in Safeda park, Mayur vihar phase 3.
+They were immediately rushed to hospital.
+Today morning at around 7.15 am a report was received from hospital that both of them had expired," Deputy Commissioner of police (DCP) east Jasmeet Singh said.
+However, no suicide note was found, said Singh.
+(ANI)

 - READ MORE ON: